Nova-UTD/Nova-UTD.github.io/join.md

 How many PR specialists get to promote a self-driving car laboratory?
 Exactly.

+### Education and Outreach Director
+Community involvement is an important part of our mission.
+In the past, our team has visited students at local schools, using Voltron to help teach a variety of science lessons.
+As our Education and Outreach Director, you'll develop educational programming and coordinate activities with local schools so that we can continue this important mission.

+While prior or current involvement in education (e.g. enrollment in UTeach) is encouraged, it's not required.

 ## Requirements for all positions
 - **Good teamwork**: Voltron is a group of friendly, supportive people, and we want you to be a part.
 - **Pride in our mission**: If you think self-driving cars are awesome, then we're looking for you!